 AI/ML based SRS power imbalance compensation

-From RAN 1 perspective, to complete the study on AI/ML use cases, RAN 2 will study on AI/ML framework, at least including the signalling and procedures for data collection, and applicability reporting mechanisms for UE-side models. which may have some commonalities across various use cases.
-In addition, some AI/ML use cases may need some coordination with RAN 2 to complete the study, which can be triggered by use-case specific RAN1 liaisons when necessary.
+From RAN 1 perspective, to complete the study on AI/ML use cases, RAN 2 will study on AI/ML framework, at least including the signalling and procedures for data collection, and applicability reporting mechanisms for UE-side models.
+In addition, some AI/ML use cases may need some coordination with RAN 2 to complete the study, which can be triggered by RAN1 liaisons when necessary.

-From RAN 1 perspective, RAN 4’s involvements can be expected to work on RAN4 related aspects to complete the study, which can be triggered by use-case specific RAN1 liaisons after there is sufficient progress in RAN 1 on the identified AI/ML use cases for 6G interface.
+From RAN 1 perspective, RAN 4’s involvements can be expected to work on RAN4 related aspects to complete the study, which can be triggered by RAN1 liaisons when necessary .